 If you are in isolated regions of Australia, you can go to roadhouses and petrol stations, where you can often find amenities intended for truckers.
 You will have to pay around $2 per shower at gas stations, roadhouses and tourist offices.
 During your road trip, you will always find free rest areas where you can park your campervan.
 If you’re paying to park your campervan, you’ll often find toilets and sometimes showers at the site.

-We recommend you consult a guide like Camps 11 or download the WikiCamps or Campermates app on your phone before your trip to check what amenities are available.
+We recommend you consult a paper guide like Camps 12 (last edition or older version) or download the WikiCamps or Campermates mobile apps before your trip to check what amenities are available.

-If you opt for a paid campsite, a caravan park, then you will have everything you need: hot showers, toilets, BBQ, sinks, laundry etc.
+If you opt for a paid campsite or a caravan park, then you will have everything you need: hot showers, toilets, BBQ, sinks, laundry etc.

-If you’re heading to the Outback, you can purchase a solar shower.
-These cost between $10 and $20 at outdoor/camping stores.
+If you’re heading to the Outback, you can purchase a portable camping solar shower.
+These cost around $20 at outdoor/camping stores or even Kmart.
 Just fill it up and let it heat up in the sun for a few hours.
-Don’t forget to check the temperature before you try it out!
+Don’t forget to check the temperature before getting under the water!
+Wet wipes and no-rinse body washes are great for quick freshen-ups.

 In some shopping centres in small towns, you can find free hot showers, like in Noosa in Queensland for example.
 Wet wipes are handy for when you don’t have access to a shower.
 If you want to be more ecological, a washcloth and a bottle of water is an even better alternative.